The Yazidi Cultural Center — Lincoln, Nebraska, United States

 The Yazidi Cultural Center (YCC) in Lincoln, Nebraska provides a communal space where Yazidis feel safe and can promote the preservation of their culture.
 The main goal of the center is to build a strong, integrated, and successful community while preserving the rich Yazidi culture.

-YCC provide services that will help with Integration into American system, strengthening ties between Yazidis and other ethnic minority groups locally, preservation of Yazidi language, culture and tradition, further educating, and orientation into public safety and legal systems.
+YCC provides services that will help with Integration into the American system, strengthening ties between Yazidis and other ethnic minority groups locally, preservation of Yazidi language, culture, and tradition, further educating, and orientation into public safety and legal systems.

 Youth Academic Mentorship Program also is known as (YAMP) provides mentorship support to help students excel academically, meeting weekly with a mentor for individual and group tutoring.
 YAMP mentors consist of Yazidi youth that has shown leadership skills within the community to mentor younger aged Yazidi youth.
 This is to ensure their academic success and help them integrate into the U.S education system.

 Legal Immigration assistance is offered by the Center for Legal Immigration Assistance (CLIA) for Yazidi refugees to gain knowledge of their rights and responsibilities as members of the U.S society, help obtain legal permanent residency and citizenship.
 Classes are offered by (CLIA) to teach Yazidi refugees their basic rights and include information for citizenship preparation.
 Referrals to local agencies provided as needed, and basic services surrounding integration are also offered

 Our program is a 3 year-long project funded by the US Department of Health and Human Services.